 As a result of this program, Jessica not only gained a better understanding of another culture, but the exchange also played a significant role in guiding her career path.
 This program will be implemented again in 2018 to continue broadening the perspectives of Korean and American young people on the legislative process; the history of U.S. – Korean relations; and current economic, political, and security aspects of the bilateral relationship.

-This article is the second in a series of five highlighting the personal stories and the impact of the U.S. Congress – Republic of Korean National Assembly Exchange Program on its American alumni.
+This article is the second in a series of four highlighting the personal stories and the impact of the U.S. Congress – Republic of Korean National Assembly Exchange Program on its American alumni.
 The article is jointly written with Atlas Corps Fellow Jenny Park.